gooddata/GoodData-CL/README.md

         [INFO] Final Memory: 31M/81M
         [INFO] ------------------------------------------------------------------------

-4. Unpack one of the distributions that have been built in the cli-distro/target subdirectory:
+4. unpack one of the distributions that have been built in the cli-distro/target subdirectory:

     gooddata-di-cli-1.0-SNAPSHOT-final.tar.bz2
     gooddata-di-cli-1.0-SNAPSHOT-final.tar.gz